HackXIt/REIL-hex-game/README.md

 ## 🤖 Training

-The project includes training scripts for both A2C and PPO algorithms.
-Other algorithms have not been implemented yet, but the structure is in place to easily add them in the future.
+The project includes training scripts for both **A2C (Advantage Actor-Critic)** and **PPO (Proximal Policy Optimization)** algorithms.
+These scripts are responsible for setting up the reinforcement learning environment, configuring the agent's policy network, and running the training loop.

 ### A2C Training

-The [`scripts/a2c_train.py`](scripts/a2c_train.py) script trains an agent using the A2C algorithm.
-It sets up the environment, policy, and callbacks for training.
-It supports training against a mix of rule-based opponents to improve the agent's robustness.
+The [`a2c_train.py`](scripts/a2c_train.py) script trains an agent using the A2C algorithm.
+Here's a breakdown of the training process:

+-   **Opponent Mix**: The training environment is configured to use a mix of different opponents to improve the agent's robustness.
+This includes various versions of the rule-based agent (`rule_based_v3_agent`, `rule_based_v4_agent`) and a random agent.
+The proportion of each opponent type can be adjusted.
+-   **Vectorized Environments**: The script uses `SubprocVecEnv` to run multiple environments in parallel, which significantly speeds up the training process by collecting more experience in less time.
+-   **Action Masking**: To ensure the agent only selects legal moves, the `ActionMasker` wrapper is used.
+This wrapper provides a mask of legal actions to the agent at each step.
+-   **Callbacks**: Several callbacks are used during training:
+    -   `CheckpointCallback`: Saves the model at regular intervals.
+    -   `FastEval`: A modified evaluation callback that periodically evaluates the agent's performance against a strong opponent (`rule_based_v4_agent`).
+    -   `StrategyTBCallback`: Logs the usage of different opponent strategies to TensorBoard for analysis.

 ### PPO Training

-The [`scripts/ppo_train.py`](scripts/ppo_train.py) script trains an agent using the PPO algorithm, including a maskable PPO variant to handle illegal moves.
-Similar to the A2C script, it allows for training against different opponent types.
+The [`ppo_train.py`](scripts/ppo_train.py) script trains an agent using the PPO algorithm, which is known for its stability and performance.
+The process is similar to A2C training but with a key difference in the algorithm used:

+-   **Maskable PPO**: This script uses `MaskablePPO` from the `sb3-contrib` library.
+This version of PPO is specifically designed to handle environments with invalid actions, making it a perfect fit for Hex where not all board positions are playable at any given time.
+-   **Opponent and Environment Setup**: The opponent mix, vectorized environments, and action masking are set up in the same way as the A2C training script.
+-   **Side Swap Wrapper**: To mitigate the first-player advantage in Hex, the `SideSwapWrapper` is used.
+This wrapper randomly decides which side the learning agent will play at the beginning of each episode.
+-   **Policy and Callbacks**: The PPO agent also uses the `CnnPolicy` with the `HexCNN` feature extractor.
+The same set of callbacks (`CheckpointCallback`, `FastEval`, `StrategyTBCallback`) are used to monitor and save the training progress.
+-   **Hyperparameters**: The PPO script uses a different set of hyperparameters (e.g., `n_steps`, `batch_size`, `n_epochs`) that are more suitable for the PPO algorithm.

+#### HexCNN Feature Extractor

+A custom feature extractor, [`HexCNN`](src/reil_hex_game/agents/hex_cnn.py), is used to process the game's state.
+The board is represented as a 3-channel tensor (player 1's stones, player -1's stones, and a turn indicator).
+The `HexCNN` consists of two convolutional layers followed by a linear layer.
+This architecture allows the agent to learn spatial patterns and relationships between the stones on the board, which is crucial for developing effective strategies in Hex.

 -----